ForgeRock/oidcSessionCheck/README.md

  - idToken - The current id_token value from your original OIDC authorization request.
 Required if using `responseType=none`
  - invalidSessionHandler - function to be called once any problem with the session is detected, with reason for the invalid sessions and request count included
  - sessionClaimsHandler [optional] - function to be called after every successful session check, with latest claims and request count included.
 Only used with `responseType=id_token`.
+ - initialSessionSuccessHandler [optional] - optional function to be called after the first successful session check request.
  - redirectUri [default: sessionCheck.html] - The redirect uri registered in the OP for session-checking purposes
  - cooldownPeriod [default: 5] - Minimum time (in seconds) between requests to the opUrl
  - scope [default: openid] - OIDC scope names (space separated) to be requested.
 Only used with `responseType=id_token`.